-Progress- and financial- reports should be accompanied by copies of invoices and bank account statements relevant for the previous period.
+Progress- and financial- reports should be accompanied with copies of invoices and bank account statement relevant for previous period.
 Bank account statements should show all relevant transactions related to submitted invoices.
-Any changes to the project (e.g. regarding project implementation, timelines, project budget, deliverables, project staff, etc.) should be communicated to the Innovation challenge management team in writing as they require written consent.
+Any changes to the project (e.g. regarding project implementation, timelines, project budget, deliverables, project staff, etc.) should be communicated to the MICS Management Team in writing as they require the written consent.